Not on display

 While the ‘quintessential moments’ and the contrast between technique and imagery remain pertinent, the description of ‘grotesque, even sadistic’ qualities particularly reflects anxieties about Bacon’s art in that period and perhaps especially for an American audience.
 The popular association of his work with anguish and debauchery was confirmed when the film director Bernardo Bertolucci used Bacon’s paintings in the opening credits of the controversial and sexually explicit Last Tango in Paris (1972).
 At the same time, Bacon’s realism sat uncomfortably with contemporary perceptions of modernism – a distinction neatly encapsulated by the contrasting receptions of his exhibition and the concurrent show of the abstract work of Brice Marden at the Guggenheim Museum.

 The New York exhibition was the first major show since Bacon’s much larger Parisian retrospective at the Grand Palais in 1971, and, remarkably, only one other solo exhibition (in Milan) had intervened.
 The personal reasons for this dearth of public exposure are not hard to find.
-The artist’s former lover, George Dyer, had accompanied him to Paris for the final preparations in October and - under the influence of a cocktail of drink and drugs - committed suicide in a hotel bathroom on the eve of the opening.
+The artist’s former lover, George Dyer, had accompanied him to Paris for the final preparations in October and – under the influence of a cocktail of drink and drugs – took his own life in a hotel bathroom on the eve of the opening.
 The emotional turmoil that followed this loss was reflected on different levels.
 The number of surviving paintings decreases in the years up to the New York exhibition: fourteen works from 1972, ten from 1973 and six from 1974.
 The artist’s biographer, Michael Peppiatt, has seen this period as reflecting Bacon’s gradual realisation of his ‘loss and guilt’.
 To a conversation in the ‘early summer of 1972’ - just prior to making the Tate’s triptych - he attributed Bacon’s remark ‘Not an hour goes by, of course, when I don’t think about George.’
 It prefaced the artist’s description of his lover’s earlier attempts at suicide, and the regret felt at helping him out of his life of petty crime into comfortable indolence.

 Knowledge of Dyer’s death has circumscribed the interpretation of the ensuing paintings.
 He had been the subject, identified or not, of many of Bacon’s works shown in Paris, and his appearance in subsequent images indicates a deliberate commemoration.
 He is recognisable as the left-hand figure in Triptych – August 1972.
 Although some have suggested that the right-hand figure resembles Bacon himself, it seems likely that this, too, was Dyer, as asserted in an earlier Tate catalogue.
 Both figures wear underpants, a code - as Sylvester has pointed out - that Bacon habitually used to refer to Dyer’s reputed modesty.
 This presentation of different aspects of the same figure is not unusual in the related works.
 The memorial process was initiated in Triptych, 1971 (private collection) which is also sometimes known as Triptych in Memory of George Dyer, and was seemingly painted immediately after the event.
 It shows three aspects of the man including (in the central panel) his enigmatic presence unlocking a door on a staircase, which appears to relate to Bacon’s admiration for T.S.
 Eliot’s The Waste Land.